 Allowable expenses and expense ratio estimates are based on a study of the local market, with the assumption of prudent management.
-An allowance for non-recoverable expenses such as leasing costs and tenant improvements are included in the expenses.
+An allowance for nonrecoverable expenses such as leasing costs and tenant improvements are included in the expenses.
 A non-recoverable expense represents costs that the owner pays to lease rental space.
-Different expense ratios are developed for different most frequently leased on a triple-net basis, whereby the tenant is responsible for his pro-rata share of taxes, insurance and common area maintenance.
-In comparison, a general office building is most often leased on a base year expense stop.
-This lease type stipulates that the owner is responsible for all excess of the total per unit expenditure in the first year is the responsibility of the tenant.
-Under this scenario, if the total operating expense in year one equates to S8 per square foot, any increase in expense over S8 per square foot the lease term would be the responsibility of the tenant.
-As a result, expense ratios are implemented based on the type of commercial property.
+Different expense ratios are developed for different types of commercial property based on use.
+For instance, retail properties are most frequently leased on a triple-net basis, whereby the tenant is responsible for his pro-rata share of taxes, insurance and common area maintenance.
+In comparison, a general office building is most often leased on a base year This lease type stipulates that the owner is responsible for all expenses incurred during the first year of the lease.
+However, any amount in excess of the total per unit expenditure in the first year is the responsibility of the tenant.
+Under this scenario, if the total operating expense in year one equates to \$8 per square foot, any increase in expense over \$8 per square foot throughout the remainder of the lease term would be the responsibility of the As a result, expense ratios are implemented based on the commercial property.